stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/3-daemonsets.md

 ## Introduction

-In this lab, you'll explore DaemonSets, a specialized Kubernetes workload resource that ensures that a copy of a Pod runs on every node in the cluster (or a subset of nodes).
+In this lab, you'll explore DaemonSets, a specialised Kubernetes workload resource that ensures that a copy of a Pod runs on every node in the cluster (or a subset of nodes).
 Unlike Deployments, which are designed to run a specified number of replicas, DaemonSets are node-centric.

 DaemonSets are particularly useful for infrastructure-related workloads like monitoring agents, log collectors, and network plugins—cases where you need exactly one instance of a service per node.